 Here are some natural treatments you can do at home:

-Add fruits and veggies.
-It is very important to increase the consumption of fresh foods, which are rich sources of flavonoids, vitamin C and fibres.
+- Eat more fruits and veggies, it is very important to increase the consumption of fresh foods, which are rich sources of flavonoids, vitamin C and fibre.

-The hot pepper is rich in vitamin C and bioflavonoids, which increase the blood flow and reduce the pain from the swollen veins.
+1. Chilli pepper- the hot pepper is a rich source of vitamin C and bioflavonoids, it can help by increasing the blood flow and reducing the pain from the swollen veins.